voxel51/fiftyone/docs/source/user_guide/dataset_zoo/datasets.rst

 **Full dataset download**

 Many videos have been removed from YouTube since the creation of ActivityNet.
-Due to this, if you do not specify any partial download parameters defined in the next section, then you are required to manually download the entire dataset.
+Due to this, if you do not specify any partial download parameters `classes`, `max_duration`, or `max_samples` (defined below), then it is means that the entire split is requested.
+In this case, you are required to manually download the entire dataset.

 In order to manually download the entire source dataset, you must fill out